Passenger killed in German Township rollover crash

-Trooper Robert Broadwater said the trooper whose cruiser was hit conducting on a traffic stop at the time.
+Trooper Robert Broadwater said the trooper whose cruiser was hit was on a traffic stop at the time.

 "The car came up from behind our police cruiser and it hit the rear end of our patrol vehicle.
 After the impact, the vehicle rolled over, and the passenger in that vehicle died," he said.